Skip to content

 The finding

-Wine and strong drink — referenced through Hebrew yayin, tirosh, and shekar in the Old Testament and Greek oinos in the New — appear more than 230 times across the biblical canon.
-Wine is one of the most frequently named substances in the Bible, more often referenced than:
+Wine and strong drink — referenced through Hebrew yayin, tirosh, and shekar in the Old Testament and Greek oinos in the New — appear approximately 230 times across the biblical canon under these lemma counts.
+Wine is among the most frequently named substances in the Bible.

 It is paired with bread as the elements of celebration, sacrifice, and — in Christian tradition — the Last Supper.